Paperwork (T.I. album)

 Paperwork is the ninth studio album by American rapper T.I.
 It was released on October 21, 2014, by Grand Hustle Records and Columbia Records.
 The album is his first project under Columbia Records, after his contract with Atlantic Records expired, following the release of his eighth album Trouble Man: Heavy Is the Head (2012).
 Paperwork derives its title from T.I.'s most successful project, his sixth album Paper Trail (2008).
 Paperwork features guest appearances from Chris Brown, The-Dream, Jeezy, Skylar Grey, Nipsey Hussle, Rick Ross, Victoria Monet, Trae tha Truth and Pharrell Williams, the latter of which served as the album's executive producer.
-Aside from Pharrell, the album's production was handled by several high-profile producers such as DJ Mustard, DJ Toomp, Tommy Brown and London on da Track, among others.
+Aside from Pharrell, the album's production was handled by several high-profile producers such as DJ Mustard, DJ Toomp, TBHits and London on da Track, among others.

 The album was supported by three official singles: "About the Money" featuring Young Thug, "No Mediocre" featuring Iggy Azalea and "Private Show" featuring Chris Brown.